-The IATTC Secretariat shall send to the CPCs by 1 March of each year during the period of application of this measure, 2023 and 2024 the names of the vessels that must observe additional closure days in accordance with this paragraph.
+The IATTC Secretariat shall send to the CPCs by 1 March 2023 and 2024 the names of the vessels that must observe additional closure days in accordance with this paragraph.

-In 2023 and 2024, aIn any case in which a vessel that in the previous year had to apply the extended closure indicated in paragraph 4, and in that same period had caught less than 1,200 metric tons of bigeye tuna, shall apply only the closure days indicated in paragraph \(\frac{3}{2}\)-\(\frac{4}{2}\) of this Resolution.
+In 2023 and 2024, any vessel that in the previous year had to apply the extended closure indicated in paragraph 4, and in that same period had caught less than 1,200 metric tons of bigeye tuna, shall apply only the closure days indicated in paragraph 3 of this Resolution.

-6. Starting 1 January 2022, eEach CPC shall continue to strengthen the monitoring and control system for tuna catches through, among others, the utilization of on-board observer data, logbooks, port sampling and information from tuna processing facilities, to facilitate to the operators and captains the monitoring of their catches and a better compliance with the objectives of this Resolution.
+6. Starting 1 January 2022, each CPC shall strengthen the monitoring and control system for tuna catches through, among others, the utilization of on-board observer data, logbooks, port sampling and information from tuna processing facilities, to facilitate to the operators and captains the monitoring of their catches and a better compliance with the objectives of this Resolution.